lepture/authlib/docs/client/flask.rst

 ========================== ================================

-If you register your remote app as ``oauth.register('example', ...)``, the config key would look like:
+If you register your remote app as ``oauth.register('example', ...)``, the config keys would look like:

 ========================== ===============================
 EXAMPLE_CLIENT_ID          OAuth Consumer Key